kleinbottle/swanlotus/content/blogs/radians/radians.md

 $${#eq:squarefourier}
 where again, the dots mean that the pattern repeats forever.
 Note that this is no approximation, but an equality.

-The successive _partial sums_ of the RHS of @eq:squarefourier are termed $s_1(t)$, $s_2(t)$, etc., with $s_1(t)$ denoting the first term, $s_2(t)$, the sum of the first and second term etc. It is evident from @fig:squarefourier that the more terms we add, the better the match between the original signal and its approximation, denoted generically by $s_*(t)$ in the graph.^[This property---where the larger the number of terms in the partial sum, the better the approximation to the original function---is one reason why Fourier series are widely applied.]
+The successive _partial sums_ of the RHS of @eq:squarefourier are termed $s_1(t)$, $s_2(t)$, etc., with $s_1(t)$ denoting the first term, $s_2(t)$, the sum of the first and second term, etc. It is evident from @fig:squarefourier that the more terms we add, the better the match between the original signal and its approximation, denoted generically by $s_*(t)$ in the graph.^[This property---where the larger the number of terms in the partial sum, the better the approximation to the original function---is one reason why Fourier series are widely applied.]

 On the surface, @eq:squarefourier seems a remarkable claim.
 How could a square wave with right angle corners be the result of sums of sine waves which have no corners?
 The answer lies in the fact that the series goes on forever and "infinity confers the equality".